augansu/nimbussoft-saas-analytics-powerbi/README.md

 * **Why** specific KPIs exist (not just what they show)
 * How product usage, support operations, and customer risk are **connected**
-* The **architecture, governance, and tradeoffs**, not visual polish alone
+* The **architecture, governance, security, and tradeoffs**, not visual polish alone

 ---

 ## 1. Project Overview

 This project simulates a **production-grade SaaS analytics platform** for a fictional mid-market B2B company, **NimbusSoft**, and its core product **NimbusCore**.
-It is designed using **patterns, architectures, and governance approaches I have implemented in a real SaaS organization**, adapted here using synthetic data for portfolio demonstration.
+It is designed using **patterns, architectures, and governance approaches implemented in real SaaS organizations**, adapted here using synthetic data for portfolio demonstration.

 The objective was **not** to build dashboards, but to design a **governed analytics system** that enables leadership to:

 * Understand product adoption and usage momentum
 * Monitor support performance and SLA risk
 * Identify early customer disengagement and churn risk
 * Decide **where to intervene proactively**

-Although the data is synthetic, the **modeling approach, DAX patterns, governance decisions, and performance tradeoffs** mirror real-world SaaS analytics implementations.
+Although the data is synthetic, the **modeling approach, DAX patterns, governance decisions, security architecture, and performance tradeoffs** mirror real-world SaaS analytics implementations.

 ---